shutohoriesb/Java-RPGLikeBattleGame/README.md

-[ ] choosedAction in Player.java
+- [x] chooseAction in Player.java
-[ ] targetArrayBoss in Player.java
+- [ ] targetArrayBoss in Player.java